 First things first—punctuality is key.
 Showing up late signals disrespect for the interviewer’s time, while arriving too early can come across as over-eager or even awkward.
 The sweet spot is arriving 10–15 minutes before your scheduled interview.
 That way, you’re not rushed, and you give the interviewer enough breathing room before your session.

-Tip: If it’s a virtual interview, test your setup at least 30 minutes before.
+Tip: If it’s a virtual interview, check out this guide on preparing for an online interview and test your setup at least 30 minutes before.
 Technology glitches can be just as problematic as being late in person!

 Imagine walking into an interview and not knowing anything about the company—yikes!
 It’s like showing up for a date and not knowing the other person’s name.
 One of the biggest mistakes you can make is failing to research the company.
 Get familiar with their mission, values, and the role you’re applying for.
 It shows genuine interest and can help you tailor your answers.